 A synthetic storm is a hypothetical storm that is created using combinations of storm parameters derived from the historical storm record.
 Because severe coastal storms tend to occur infrequently in a given local area, observed storms do not capture all plausible combinations of important storm parameters.
 Synthetic storms are created to capture this variability by sampling the statistical distributions of observed storm parameters, and combining these to create additional storms for coastal flood study simulations.

 Does FEMA include tsunamis on the flood hazard maps?

-Depending on the study area, tsunami flooding could be a contributor to the one-percent-annual-chance flood event.
+Depending on the study area, tsunami flooding could be a contributor to the 1-percent-annual-chance flood event.
 In those specific areas, tsunamis have been included in the FEMA flood hazard analysis.
-Typically, tsunami flooding has a longer recurrence interval than the one-percent-annual-chance event and therefore is not included in most FEMA Flood Insurance Studies.
+Typically, tsunami flooding has a longer recurrence interval than the 1-percent-annual-chance event and therefore is not included in most FEMA Flood Insurance Studies.
 Check with your local community or FEMA Regional Office to determine if tsunamis are included in your study.

 What is the Coastal Barrier Resources System (CBRS)?